 Balsam Chutes Road Association

 Located on the outskirts of Port Sydney, Balsam Chutes Road is a three-kilometre, privately maintained road, that connects two municipal roads.
-It meanders parallel to the Muskoka River.
+It meanders parallel along the North Branch of the Muskoka River.

 Yearly Road Fees